Stamp duty for first time buyers has been abolished for most purchasers.

 Stamp duty calculations are different in England and Northern Ireland to LBTT calculations in Scotland and LTT calculations in Wales.

-Stamp duty liability for second home purchases increased substantially from April 2016.
+Stamp duty liability for second home purchases has increased from 31st October 2024

-In his 2015 Autumn statement the chancellor announced an increase in stamp duty levels for anyone buying an additional property including second homes.
-Since April 2016 homeowners purchasing a second home now pay considerably more in stamp duty.
+In her 2024 Autumn statement the chancellor announced an increase in stamp duty levels for anyone buying an additional property including second homes.
+Homeowners purchasing a second home now pay considerably more in stamp duty compared to home movers.

 The higher rates of stamp duty should not apply if someone decides to move house.
 Even if someone owns two properties in the short term, they can apply for a refund of the higher SDLT rates once they sell their previous main residence.
 Final stamp duty liability will then be applied at the normal rate.